 Eliminate Small Expenses

 It doesn’t seem like it at first but all those coffee runs, monthly subscriptions, and spontaneous shopping trips add up.
 Pay attention to the little things and steer clear of unnecessary spending.
 Becoming conscious about where your dollars go every day isn’t easy when you’re not usually regulating your spending habits.
 Take a new approach and buy a coffee machine to save money in the long run or stick to only one subscription a month instead of splurging on a few.
+Find ways to lower your cell phone bill or other monthly expenses.

 Challenge yourself by becoming creative and finding ways to make up for the little habits you usually splurge on.
 Reducing your meaningless spending will deduct your debt and it will progress living below your means.
 Living below your means this way could retain a hefty chunk of change in your pocket by the end of the year to spend on a long-term goal.